Karunagappalli: Industries

-The major industries in the public sector are Indian Rare Earths Limited (IRE) and Kerala Minerals and Metals Limited (KMML) in Shankaramangalam.KERAFED in Puthiyakavu, house-boat manufacturing in Alumkadavu, the state owned Kerala Feeds Ltd in Kallelibhagom are also major industries.
-The KMML is the first of its kind.
+The major industries in the public sector are Indian Rare Earths Limited (IRE) and Kerala Minerals and Metals Limited (KMML) in Shankaramangalam.
+KERAFED in Puthiyakavu, house-boat manufacturing in Alumkadavu, the state owned Kerala Feeds Ltd in Kallelibhagom are also major industries.

-Cashew nut industry plays a vital role.
+The cashew nut industry plays a role in the local economy.
 Western India cashews in Puthiyakavu and Latha cashews processing, imports and exports in Charamurimuk are the major cashew processing units in town limits.
-Coconut, paddy, tapioca, banana, etc. are the other main agricultural crops.
-Prominent small scale and cottage industries are based on bricks, well rings making, engineering, electronics items and handicrafts.
+Coconut, paddy, tapioca and banana are the other main agricultural crops.
+Other small scale and cottage industries are based on bricks, well rings making, engineering, electronics items and handicrafts.